A FARMERS MARKET FOR WINE

 We will however, from time to time, hold ticketed events.
 When we do charge for a ticket, I promise you will not be 'sold to'.
 The understanding is there that you have paid for a tutorial or tasting and therefore we will not try and promote the wines to you, although if you want to buy them, we won't say no!

 St Andrews Wine Company isn't a family run company.... yet!
-My wife is an author with little interest in wine, my son is two years old, so the shop is pretty much just me!
+My wife is an author with little interest in wine, my son is four years old, so the shop is pretty much just me!
 I do however have some really talented young people working with me, all with a passion for the products we sell.
 They all either have wine or beer as a hobby, are in the University wine tasting team or want to get into the alcohol trade as a career, which means that when you come in, whoever serves you is very enthusiastic about what we do.
 Until my little boy is old enough to join me, these talented young adults are the family in this business, and I couldn't wish for a better one.